 Dark-haired Four o' Clock

-The Dark-haired Four O’ Clock flower is a striking desert wildflower native to the Southwest.
-This flower's dark, hair-like structure on its stem and leaves lend to its name and appearance.
-The Dark-haired Four O’ Clock opens in the late afternoon or early evening revealing colors running from pink to deep magenta.
+The Dark-haired Four O’ Clock plant is a striking desert wildflower native to the Southwest.
+This plant's dark-colored hairs on its bracts lend to its name and appearance.
+The Dark-haired Four O’ Clock opens in the late afternoon or early evening, revealing colors running from pink to deep magenta.
 This perennial plant thrives in rocky, arid environments.
-Keep an eye out for it when hiking places like desert slopes or canyons.

 Silvery Lupine (Lupinus argenteus)